sjoblomj/shipmember/README.md

 * `--output <outputfolder>` Mandatory argument.
 Specifies where to save PDF files.
 * `--email-subject <string>` Optional argument.
 The subject of emails sent.
 Enclose multiple words \\\"Like this\\\".
 * `--household-numbers <list>` Optional argument.
 Only consider the given list of household numbers (integers).
 Other arguments (such as `--only-non-payers`) will apply in addition and may narrow the members down further.
 * `--only-non-payers` Optional argument.
-Makes the program only consider the members who have not paid.
-Default (if this argument is not given) is that everyone is included.
+Makes the program only consider the households who have not paid.
+Default (if this argument is not given) is that every household is included.
 * `--parse-all` Optional argument.
 Every household is parsed.
 Unless narrowed down by other arguments, this is the default.
 * `--parse-those-with-emails` Optional argument.
 Only the households who have an email are parsed.
 * `--parse-those-without-emails` Optional argument.
 Only the households who do not have an email are parsed.